 The trade waste charge may consist of three components:

-Trade waste customers are divided into one of the following categories, based on their volume and waste quality;
+Trade waste customers are divided into the following categories, based on the volume and quality of their trade waste;

 Category B customers will pay a higher unit charge for volume than Category C customers.
 This principle was adopted to provide Category B customers incentive to reuse relatively clean water within the business.

 Increased charges apply for larger industries with higher risks.
 Please contact us for more information.

 Western Water generally does not meter the trade waste discharges to sewer, except for major customers, so the potable water consumption (rolling three year average) has been used with an industry adjustment factor to estimate the trade waste discharge.